What is CCNA?

 An internet local area network consists of a Computer Network that interconnects computers within a limited area like office, residence, laboratory, etc. This area network includes WAN, WLAN, LAN, SAN, etc.

 Among these WAN, LAN and WLAN are most popular ones.
-In this tutorial, you will learn how the local area networks can be established using these network system.
+In this study guide, you will learn how the local area networks can be established using these network system.

 What is a Network?